Crashededed/ML-Powered_File_Prioritization_Engine/README.md

 ## 🎯 Project Overview

 In modern cyber operations, the challenge of data exfiltration is often defined by constraints: limited time windows, restrictive network bandwidth, and the constant threat of detection by behavioral-based security systems.
-Traditional methods that rely on keyword matching or deep-content scanning are often too slow and create a massive CPU footprint that triggers modern Endpoint Detection and Response (EDR) alerts.
+Traditional methods that rely on keyword matching or content scanning are often slow and create a massive CPU footprint that triggers modern Endpoint Detection and Response (EDR) alerts.

 This project introduces a sophisticated alternative: **A metadata-centric machine learning engine designed to rank and prioritize High-Value Targets (HVTs)** with zero file-content interaction, designed for maximum stealth and precision.